hlship/cli-tools/README.md

 The core utility is the function `net.lewisship.cli-tools/defcommand`, which defines a command in terms of a command-line interface, and a body that acts on the data collected from the command line.

-The interface defines options as well as positional arguments, and does so while mapping that values for those options and arguments to local symbols.
+The interface defines options as well as positional arguments; those options and arguments are available in the body of the command just as if they were parameters passed to the command.
+`defcommand` defines a function that accepts a seq of command line arguments, parses them as options and positional arguments, binds those to local symbols, and evaluates the body.

 An example to begin; let's say you are creating a Babaska command for administrating some part of your application.
 You need to know a URL to update, and a set of key/value pairs to configure.
 Let's throw in a `--verbose`